psynut/BandAde/README.md

 v0.1 built 11/26/22
-##To Do List / Whishlist (11/26/22):
+## To Do List / Whishlist (11/26/22)
 Fix camera to better track player train in second half of map play.
 Fix solo of "Cliche Theme."
 UI to better help players understand assigned keys and keep track of who is currently active player.
 Add monster mechanic.
 (And mechanic for train to restart at Hospital.)
 Change particle system to appear where effect is done rather than from characters.